 Singapore Prime Minister Lee Hsien Loong, at the signing ceremony between LASALLE College of the Arts and Goldsmiths, University of London, held on 29 February 2012

 Trinity College and Goldsmiths signed a strategic partnership, building on complementary strengths in arts, humanities and social sciences at both institutions that specifically enabled the development of a new Masters programme aiming to drive the creative economy.
-The programme, which is the first of its kind globally, will integrate entrepreneurship with creative practice, developing new business and creative enterprises within the creative sector.
+The programme, which is the first of its kind globally, integrates entrepreneurship with creative practice, developing new business and creative enterprises within the creative sector.

 Trinity Provost, Dr Patrick Prendergast, commented: "This is an opportunity to develop a globally unique MPhil programme through an innovative partnership between Trinity and Goldsmiths.
 Trinity and the city of Dublin are strategically placed to benefit from this collaboration.
 The capital city already has an excellent global reputation for creativity and culture and increasingly in gaming and new media technologies.
 This will bring together cultural, social and commercial entrepreneurship in a single location in association with the professional and academic expertise of Trinity."